 Here’s how you can say “Hi!
 How are you?” in a formal way:

 “Sta” is the third person singular of the verb “stare”, which is what we use for “to be” in this case.
 Now, if the honorable person were to reply “I’m fine, and you?”, and they wanted to use the same courtesy form, they would say something like this:

 Io sto bene, e lei?

-Which literally means “I’m fine, and her?”
+Which literally means “I’m fine.
+What about her?”
 Even if they’re talking to you and you happen to be male.

 If English is your native language, this will probably seem absurd.
 But this courtesy form actually has historical roots: during the Renaissance, nobles were addressed as Sua Signoria or Sua Eccellenza, meaning respectively “His Lordship” and “His Excellency”.
 However, signoria and eccellenza are female in Italian, so female pronouns were used.
 Centuries later, we still use the third person singular (female) in lieu of the second person as a form of respect.

 But it gets weirder (yes, there is weirder).
 It’s rarely used nowadays, at least in official Italian, but there’s a courtesy form that consists of adressing the other person with the second person plural (“voi”).
 That’s right, we’re making two (or three, or legion) of one person.

 (we’re not alone in this, though.
 The French do it as well)